Thpwg/AGI-SCI-index/README.md

 Abandonware-forums.org by Abandonware France, AbandonSocios.org,
 OldGamesItalia.ne, Forum.Arena80.it, Compiware-forum.de, Old-Games.ru, etc...

 Many thanks to Doomlazer, friend, teammate and Sierra games enthusiast!

+For games marked "tested", I have personally verified the game and interpreter versions.
+Games marked "Missing" are listed by other resources, but I was not personally able to verify their existence.

 About interpreter version x.yyy.yyy, Collector's note:
 "The int guess comes from the SVM hash tables. there are a number